Load Image from URL with AsyncImage in SwiftUI

 AsyncImage in SwiftUI

 Almost all the modern apps and websites are driven by images and videos.
-The images you see on shopping apps, social media and entertainment apps are all loaded from some backend source.
-Since there are a lot of backend calls needed for this, if you actually waiting for all those images to load before showing the website, it would take immense amount of time to load the apps - which would result in bad user experience.
+The images you see on shopping, social media or entertainment apps are all loaded from some backend source.
+Since there are a lot of backend calls needed for this, if an app or website actually waits for all the images to load before displaying the content, it can significantly slow down the loading time, leading to a poor user experience.

 Result: